 The Worcester Art Museum is committed to making its facilities, programs, and services accessible to all audiences.
-WAM is actively working on upgrading our amenities to better serve the needs of our diverse audiences through participation in programs such as the Massachusetts Cultural Council's UP-ILN initiative.
+WAM is actively working on upgrading our amenities to better serve the needs of our diverse audiences through participation in programs such as the Mass Cultural Council's UP (Universal Participation) Initiative.

-For suggestions and/or feedback on accessibility at WAM, please visit one of the front desks and speak with a Visitor Services Representative (VSR) or email firstname.lastname@example.org.
+For suggestions and/or feedback on accessibility at WAM, please visit one of the front desks and speak with a Guest Services Representative (GSR) or email firstname.lastname@example.org.

 The Salisbury Street entrance door can be operated with a push-button.

 Most public areas of WAM are accessible.
-Accessible entrances are located on Tuckerman Street via the Stoddard Garden Court and Salisbury Street, adjacent to their parking lots.
+Accessible entrances are located on Lancaster Street and Salisbury Street adjacent to the parking lots.

-A VSR at the Lancaster and Salisbury Street entrances will be happy to discuss accessible routes and amenities during your visit.
+A GSR at the Lancaster and Salisbury Street entrances will be happy to discuss accessible routes and amenities during your visit.

 Wheelchairs and sitting walkers are available free of charge on a first-come, first-served basis, located in the coatroom in each lobby.
-Please ask a VSR for assistance.
+Please ask a GSR for assistance.